You can sink a lot of money into furniture. If you dont buy carefully,

 or something more casual?

-deliver on time, and meet their obligations.
+time, and fulfill their obligations.

 At some furniture stores, well-informed, helpful staff make shopping pleasant